 Nations are not static, they are narrated into being.
 Why we tell our story, and how, is important.
-In this speech for Tourism Southern Tasmania Scott Rankin unpacks place-making and the power of story in Tasmania, and the important role it can play in inclusivity, economics and future direction.
+In this speech for Destination Southern Tasmania Scott Rankin unpacks place-making and the power of story in Tasmania, and the important role it can play in inclusivity, economics and future direction.

 “This accelerating Tasmanian narration in this new digital and global century is fascinating and full of opportunity.
 But what happens with this acceleration – if we get inclusivity wrong?…If we leave people behind in this flash new imaging…” – Scott Rankin

 Big hART began in the most unlikely of places – the North West Coast of Tasmania.
 It’s a not-for-profit.
 Many consider it ‘best on ground’ for community cultural development.
 Big hART’s work is based on story – invisible stories in regional, rural or isolated communities.

 Each Big hART project explores obscure places, invisible issues, or the disadvantages some people face – in other words: stories, places and people who may be difficult for the business of tourism, brand and visitation.
 However, sometimes these places hold amazing story based on place and authenticity, which are magnets for contemporary ‘isms,’ such as tourism.